PFlow M Series Keeps the Beer Flowing at Dolphin Stadium

 HOK Sport and Stiles Corporation, the primary project architectural and construction firms respectively, contracted with Trammell Equipment and PFlow to refine, construct and install the beer distribution enhancement.
 Trammell, a material handling and storage equipment company headquartered in Birmingham, Alabama, and PFlow are longtime partners, having collaborated on a number of material handling projects in the southeastern region of the US.

 The new system features four centralized beer refrigeration stations in four zones of the stadium, each with a piping network that delivers beer directly from the kegs to the individual taps in approximately 10 beer kiosks.
 Each of the stations is housed on a poured-in-place-concrete mezzanine, creating additional storage space within the existing footprint of the stadium while allowing trucks easy delivery access closer to the coolers.

 The kegs are delivered directly to each station where they are immediately stored.
-Critical to the system is a PFlow M Series in each zone providing reliable and quick vertical movement of the kegs from the trucks to a through-floor opening in the 16′ elevated mezzanine that houses the coolers.
+Critical to the system is a PFlow M Series mechanical lift in each zone providing reliable and quick vertical movement of the kegs from the trucks to a through-floor opening in the 16′ elevated mezzanine that houses the coolers.
 The PFlow VRCs each have a 5′ x 5′ carriage and a 4,000 lb. capacity, allowing 8 half-barrels on roller carts to be lifted at a time.
 The lift itself is secured to two cantilevered columns with the carriage off to the side for easy access.